simple-icons/simple-icons/CONTRIBUTING.md

 * Has not already been requested.
 * Can be represented in a monochromatic format.

-When submitting a request for a new icon, please submit the issue with the following information:
+When submitting a request for a new or updated icon, please submit the issue with the following information:

-* **Title:** Include the brand name.
-Example: `Request: GitHub Icon`
+* **Issue Title:** Include the brand name.
+For example:
-* **Body:** Include links to official sources for the brand's icon and official colors (e.g. media kits, brand guidelines, SVG files etc.)

-When submitting a request to update an existing icon, please submit the issue with the following information:
+  * New Icons: `Request: GitHub Icon`

-* **Title:** Include the brand name.
-Examples: `Update: GitHub Color`, `Update: GitHub Icon`
+  * Icon Updates: `Update: GitHub Color` or `Update: GitHub Icon`

-* **Body:** Include what needs updating.
-The color?
-The icon?
-Include links to official sources for the updated icon or color (e.g. media kits, brand guidelines, SVG files etc.)
+* **Issue Body:** Include links to official sources for the brand's icon and official colors (e.g. media kits, brand guidelines, SVG files etc.)

 ## Adding or Updating An Icon